gauravmittal1995/pytest/README.md

 4 RUNNING
 ---------

 To run the tests, use the __pytestrun.py__ file.
-We have an example file in the __sample__ folder called __testfile.py__.
+We have an example file in the __example__ folder called __testfile.py__.
 To run it simply use the following command:

-        python pytestrun.py sample/testfile.pyt
+        python pytestrun.py example/testfile.pyt

 5 STATUS